Addressing Barriers To Veterans’ Mental Health Care

 Want to learn more about how therapy can help veterans?

 Although some people may be sensitive to the mental health concerns and invisible disabilities some veterans have, there are still stigmas surrounding this topic in the US.
-General mental healthcare has become less stigmatized in the past decade, making more people willing to go to therapy.
+General mental healthcare has become less stigmatized in the past decade, making more people willing to go to therapy and seek out mental health resources.
 However, veterans may face the following stigmas that make it difficult to reach out for help.
+This could mean they require more resources.

 Public stigma

-Some veterans experience perceived public stigma, which may dissuade them from seeking mental health services.
+Some veterans experience perceived public stigma, which may dissuade them from seeking mental health services or availing mental health resources.
 Dr. Alicia Lucksted of the University of Maryland School of Medicine notes that many veterans feel like outcasts because of their mental health.
 She also reports that many veterans believe they are violent or will become violent unprovoked.

 In one study, 44.2% of active-duty military soldiers said they were deterred from seeking mental health services because they feared their unit leadership might treat them differently.
 In addition, 42.9% believed they would be seen as weak by peers.